 |Enable 'Single Sign On'|

 for your merchant.

-You will need the following details which can be provided by our support team:
+You will need the following details which can be found further down this article.

 This is an identifier you will be required to enter in your SSO providers setup page.